KateBuck/KateDustring/README.md

 # Katedustring

-yes i have no idea of what am i doing, im totally new to modding mindustry so expect this to look baaddd
+yes i have no idea of what im doing, im totally new to modding mindustry so expect this to be baaaddd!!!!

-# what to expect
+# what to expect from the mod

-- new blocks
-- new items
+- random stuff that pops in my mind in a fever dream
-- a new planet
+- slop
-- more stuff
+- that´s it

-sillier